 Another good idea would be putting one next to your couch, loveseat, or recliner area for reading purposes.
-The height of these lamps is perfect for getting your hands on books (for those who like holding their book rather than using a bookmark), magazines, etc. These lamps are really great because they double as a floor lamp and a table lamp.
+The height of these lamps is perfect for getting your hands on books (for those who like holding their book rather than using a bookmark), magazines, etc. These lamps are really great because they double as floor lamps and a table lamp.

 If you do not have an entryway or cannot find space to put your lamp, you can also use it as a nightstand lamp.
 The height that this type of lamp is typically set at makes it perfect for placing next to a bed stand for added lighting before going to sleep.